About the Mississippi Conference on

 -

 We recommend registering as early as possible.
-Specific deadlines and pricing tiers will be announced on the website and in our newsletter.
+Space is limited, and registrations are confirmed in the order payments are received.
+Specific deadlines and pricing tiers are available on the Registration Page.

 The Conference Week: